openshift-integration/camel-k-example-transformations/readme.didact.md

 ## 2. Setting up complementary database

 This example uses a PostgreSQL database.
 We want to install it on a the project `camel-transformations`.
-We can go to the OpenShift 4.x WebConsole page, use the OperatorHub menu item on the left hand side menu and use it to find and install "PostgreSQL Operator by Dev4Ddevs.com".
+We can go to the OpenShift 4.x WebConsole page, use the OperatorHub menu item on the left hand side menu and use it to find and install "Crunchy Postgres for Kubernetes".
 This will install the operator and may take a couple minutes to install.

 Once the operator is installed, we can create a new database using